 Tips to Write Signature Online

-The first step is to choose the best font and the practice signing using it.
+The first step is to choose the best font and practice signing using it.
 Among the best fonts, calligraph produces the best results.
+That is how you can write a signature online for multiple document sighing.

 Once you get the right fonts, draw your signature as many times as possible.
 This is to achieve consistency in the pattern that you create as well as achieve a neat and presentable signature.

-After perfecting on your desired signature on a white clear background, scan it for storage or take a clear image of it and keep safe.
+After perfecting your desired signature on a white clear background, scan it for storage or take a clear image of it and keep it safe.